pohly/syncevolution/README.rst

 operation twice, once for ``addressbook`` and once for ``calendar``::

-  --configure "database=My Addressbook" @default addressbook --configure "calendar/database=My Calendar" @default calendar
+  --configure "database=My Addressbook" @default addressbook --configure "database=My Calendar" @default calendar

 If the same property is set both with and without a ``<source>/`` prefix, then the more specific value with that prefix is used for that source,